Sheffield Park Academy is committed to the spiritual, moral, cultural, social, mental and physical development of every student.

 This is reflected in the ethos of the school and its curriculum, especially the framework within which personal, social and health education (PSHE) is taught.

-PSHE is split into two strands: Personal Wellbeing and Economic Wellbeing and Financial Capability:
+PSHE is split into three strands:

 - Health and wellbeing

 - Living in the wider world (incorporating economic wellbeing and being as responsible citizen)